 For centuries they have been one with nature.
 Deep in the Amazon of Brazil and Venezuela, the Yanomami Indians still live authentically as hunters, fishermen and gardeners.
 They eat everything the jungle has to offer, from larvae, sugar cane, sweet potatoes, papayas, mangoes to crops such as plantains and cassava.
 There are dozens of shabonos, or communal settlements.
 Here the people live under a common roof.

 The villages mostly consist of large families and vary in size between fifty and four hundred inhabitants.
-They are close communities.
-The shabono’s have a characteristic oval shape, with an open terrain in the middle (about 100 meters on average).
-Marked pillars distinguish the houses built from raw materials from the rainforest.
-Survival International, which defends tribal peoples’ interests and rights, says the houses are prone to severe weather and insect infestations.
+They are tight-knit communities.
+The shabonos have a characteristic oval shape, with an open area in the middle (on average about 100 meters).
+Marked pillars distinguish the houses built from rainforest resources.
+According to Survival International, which champions the interests and rights of indigenous tribes, the houses are susceptible to severe weather and insect infestations.
 As a result, the shabonos are rebuilt every four to six years.

 Living spirit of the Yanomami Indians

 Another notable ritual is endocannibalism, in which the Yanomami people consume the bones of deceased relatives.
 Henk did not see this himself; it is quite rare that an outsider is allowed to attend.
 According to National International, the body is wrapped in leaves in the forest, just outside the shabono.
 The bones are collected about thirty to forty-five days after the shell has been consumed by insects.
 To us Westerners, it doesn’t seem like a good thing, because the ashes are mixed into a banana soup that the Indians then eat.
 They store the ashes in a pumpkin.
 During the annual Remembrance Day, the ritual is repeated until finally nothing remains of the ashes.
 This tradition is meant to strengthen the Yanomami people and keep the spirit of the individual alive.